 If possible, it’s helpful to know the answer to these questions before you are sitting at the restaurant with menu in hand.
 Call ahead whenever you can.

-In restaurants where you are unsure about the validity of the gluten-free menu and those that don’t have one and can’t answer your questions satisfactorily, order the items on the menu that are unlikely to be cross-contaminated.
+In restaurants where you are unsure about the validity of the gluten-free menu, order the items on the menu that are unlikely to be cross-contaminated.
+Also do this in restaurants that don’t have a gluten-free menu and those whose staff can’t answer your questions satisfactorily.
 A plain baked potato is a better choice than fried potatoes for example.
 Ask that the grill or pan be cleaned before your plain meat, seafood or poultry is prepared.
 Plain vegetables and fruit are also good choices.

 Smartphone apps can be very helpful in locating a restaurant that can meet you gluten-free needs and you can find restaurant cards that details gluten-free requirements.
 Check out our list of the top 10 gluten-free apps to find the one (or more) that’s right for you.